-The EP team have caught-up with a number of students to hear their thoughts about their rewards.
+The EP team have caught-up with a number of students during previous years to hear their thoughts about their rewards with the museum.

 George Knight (School of History) undertook two weeks work experience at the museum, focusing on cataloging items belong to Edward James Abbott, who served as a Royal Engineer during the 1960s.
 George commented on this project:

 ‘It’s very interesting archiving these tiny pieces of history.
 It’s nice to be given this responsibility, I have been working quite independently but can ask for help if I need it.
 I feel like I’m really getting ahead of the game by having the opportunity to volunteer here.
 I would definitely recommend this reward to others!’

 Alexandra Bailey (School of History) spent her placement predominantly cataloging a variety of photos.
 She said:

 ‘I really enjoyed having joint tasks, while also having my own work to get on with.
 It has also been really valuable to hear where the staff began and how they got where they are today.’

 Mary Skingley (School of History) also appreciated the career advice offered by staff at the museum:

 ‘I have loved learning about the different roles and the structure of the museum.
 The diversity of the opportunities I have gained through EP are great.’

 Molly Brett (School of History) gained the opportunity to spend 2-days in the museum, which allowed to her to undertake work in the Archives and Library, Collections, Outreach and Exhibitions.

 ‘This experience has benefited my career plans by offering me an exclusive opportunity to go behind the scenes working in a museum, as well as allowing me to network with professionals in the heritage sector.’